 Specimens of Interest Locally from the Brush Creek Limestone

-Examples of Aviculopinna are very common in the local Brush Creek limestone.
+Examples of a genus similar to Aviculopinna or Meekopinna are widespread in the local Brush Creek limestone.
 I do not find them in any stratum except for the calcareous limestone.
 They are absent from the shale thus far.
-Specimens often disarticulate, as natural lateral breaks in the limestone traverse through the specimens.
+Specimens often disarticulate as natural lateral breaks in the limestone traverse through the specimens.
 I’ve used Paraloid B-72 to reattach several specimens.
-All specimens below were recovered in local Brush Creek limestone, within a 1-mile radius.
-First, I review two specimens preserved flat, not in life position.
+I recovered all specimens below in local Brush Creek limestone within a one-half-mile radius.
+First, I review an example preserved flat, not in a life position.

 A flat preserved specimen, CG-0112

-Meekopinna sp.
-There has been one excellent specimen (CG-0112) that I recovered lying down, not in life position.
-When the rock was split, I found that the shell material and its growth lamellae were exquisitely preserved.
-I shared a photo with J. Harper, who has been studying paleontology of gastropods and local geological formations over an entire career.
-He told me that it was the best he has ever seen from the local section.
+Aviculopinna? sp.
+There has been one excellent specimen (CG-0112) that I recovered lying down, not in a life position.
+When I split the rock, I found exquisitely preserved shell material and growth lamellae.
+I shared a photo with J. Harper, who has been studying the paleontology of gastropods and local geological formations over an entire career.
+He told me it was the best he had ever seen from the local section.
 From numerous photos of specimens I’ve reviewed online, it would appear this is the case.

-The specimen is elongate, subtriangular with fine growth lamellae.
-It appears to be two valves, with the one to the right being more well preserved than the left.
+The specimen is elongate, subtriangular, with fine growth lamellae.
+It appears to be two valves, with the right more well preserved than the left.
 This likely happened at the separation of the two halves of limestone.
 In my opinion, a majority of paired shell valves should be preserved with the dorsal margin separating them.
 However, these two values are separated by the ventral margin.
-This is evident by the shape of the growth lamellae, the lines parallel to the ventral margin are near the vertical center.
+This is evident by the shape of the growth lamellae; the lines parallel to the ventral margin are near the vertical center.

 Other specimens preserved in life position

 Life position examples are the easiest to find and recover.
-They break free of the matrix with ease, in some sort of recoverable detailed shape.
-The shell surface is difficult to recover, often staying adhered to the limestone matrix.
-The attachment between calcite shell layers vs the calcite to limestone attachment is vastly different.
+They break free of the matrix easily, in some sort of recoverable detailed shape.
+The shell surface is challenging to recover, often adhering to the limestone matrix.
+The attachment between calcite shell layers vs. the calcite to limestone attachment is vastly different.
 Examples with the anterior termination preserved in whole can be rare, as they often extend below the limestone layer.

 CG-0032, a wide specimen

-Meekopinna sp.
-This specimen is subtriangular, elongate, with preserved growth lamellae along the ventral margin.
-The shell is terminated in both the anterior and posterior margins.
-This specimen was repaired from two pieces, reattached perpendicular to the plane of symmetry.
+Aviculopinna? sp.
+This specimen is subtriangular and elongate, with preserved growth lamellae along the ventral margin.
+The shell terminates at both the anterior and posterior margins.
+This specimen was repaired from two pieces and reattached perpendicular to the plane of symmetry.
 There is a bit of matrix extending through the opening in the ventral margin, where the shell was open after death.
 There are a few areas of topmost shell growth lamellae preserved.
-Deeper growth lamellae patterns are visible with deep broad grooves on the shell surface.
+Deeper growth lamellae patterns are visible, with deep broad grooves on the shell surface.

-Specimen is 6cm in length along both the dorsal and ventral margin.
-It is 4 cm wide on the posterior end, and 2.6cm on the anterior end.
+The specimen is 6cm in length along both the dorsal and ventral margins.
+It is 4 cm wide on the posterior end and 2.6cm on the anterior end.

 A small anterior piece, CG-0115

-Meekopinna sp.
+Aviculopinna? sp.
 The specimen is the anterior section, with a nearly complete terminal beak.
 The lamellae are sharp and evenly spaced.
-The dorsal margin is 2.5 cm in length while the ventral is 3.2cm.
+The dorsal margin is 2.5 cm in length, while the ventral is 3.2 cm.
 A small piece of limestone matrix adheres to the ventral side.
-Removal of the remaining matrix was avoided to preserve the growth lamellae.
-The lamellae running parallel to the ventral margin come to a sharp point at the anterior termination point.
-It appears the termination was a mere 1 cm away, considering the angle between the dorsal and ventral margins.
+I avoided the removal of the remaining matrix to preserve the growth lamellae.
+The lamellae running parallel to the ventral margin reach a sharp point at the anterior termination point.
+The termination was a mere 1 cm away, considering the angle between the dorsal and ventral margins.
 The prismatic layer is apparent but does not shimmer excessively with projected light.

 The specimen is elongate, subtriangular, and narrow.
 It has been repaired using Paraloid B-72, with two pieces fused back together.
-The ventral margin is 6cm in length while the dorsal margin is 5cm.
+The ventral margin is 6 cm long, while the dorsal margin is 5 cm.
 Preserved shell material near the ventral margin shimmers excessively with applied light.
-There is also a small portion of the shell material that reacts the same near the dorsal margin.
-Parts of the hinge at the dorsal margin are preserved on this specimen.
+There is also a tiny portion of the shell material that reacts the same near the dorsal margin.
+Parts of the hinge at the dorsal margin remain on this specimen.

 The specimen is elongate, subtriangular, and nearly round in cross-section.
-The ventral margin is 2.5cm in length, the dorsal margin is 3cm.
+The ventral margin is 2.5 cm in length; the dorsal margin is 3 cm.
 The shell material present shimmers with projected light.
 The ventral margin is interesting as it rolls up to a sharp lip.
 The dorsal margin is missing the rolled hinge in preservation.
-Supporting the near-circular observation, the posterior end measures 1.8cm across the valves and 1.9cm margin to margin.
-The anterior end is much different, being 1.1cm across the valves and 0.8cm margin to margin.
+The posterior end supports the near-circular observation; it measures 1.8 cm across the valves and 1.9 cm margin to margin.
+The anterior end is much different, being 1.1 cm across the valves and 0.8 cm margin to margin.

-- 1840, Munster, G.G., Beschreibung einiger seltenen Versteinerungen des Zechsteins.
-Beiträge zur Petrefacten-Kunde, Page 45, Tab 3, Figure 4
+- Munster, G.G., 1840, Beschreibung einiger seltenen Versteinerungen des Zechsteins.
+Beiträge zur Petrefacten-Kunde, p 45, Tab 3, Figure 4

-- 1858, Shumard, B.F., Swallow, G.C., Descriptions of new fossils from the coal measures of Missouri and Kansas., St. Louis Academy of Science Transactions, Page 214
+- Shumard, B.F., Swallow, G.C., 1858, Descriptions of new fossils from the coal measures of Missouri and Kansas., St. Louis Academy of Science Transactions, p.
+214

 - 2021.
 Pinna nobilis, Wikipedia